YuZhengCUHK/YuZhengCUHK.github.io/index.md

 *  Chong Fu, **Yu Zheng**, and Xingwen He.
 “A Chaotic Image Encryption Method with Key Stream is Associated with Plaintext.”
 Chinese Patent.

 ## Internship & Experience
-> Nov 19 - Jan 20 : Visiting student advised by Qiuliang Xu at SDU, China
+> Nov 19 - Dec 19 : Visiting student advised by Qiuliang Xu at SDU, China

 > Jul 18 - Aug 18 : Summer workshop of computing at NUS